Silesia: Natural resources

 Silesia is a resource-rich and populous region.
 Since the middle of the 18th century, coal has been mined.
 The industry had grown while Silesia was part of Germany, and peaked in the 1970s under the People's Republic of Poland.
 During this period, Silesia became one of the world's largest producers of coal, with a record tonnage in 1979.
 Coal mining declined during the next two decades, but has increased again following the end of Communist rule.

 The 41 coal mines in Silesia are mostly part of the Upper Silesian Coal Basin, which lies in the Silesian Upland.
 The coalfield has an area of about 4,500 km2.
 Deposits in Lower Silesia have proven to be difficult to exploit and the area's unprofitable mines were closed in 2000.
 In 2008, an estimated 35 billion tonnes of lignite reserves were found near Legnica, making them some of the largest in the world.

 From the fourth century BC, iron ore has been mined in the upland areas of Silesia.
 The same period had lead, copper, silver, and gold mining.
 Zinc, cadmium, arsenic, and uranium have also been mined in the region.
 Lower Silesia features large copper mining and processing between the cities of Legnica, Głogów, Lubin, and Polkowice.
+In the Middle Ages, gold (złoto) and silver (srebro) were mined in the region, which is reflected in the names of the former mining towns of Złotoryja, Złoty Stok and Srebrna Góra.

 The region is known for stone quarrying to produce limestone, marl, marble, and basalt.

 The region also has a thriving agricultural sector, which produces cereals (wheat, rye, barley, oats, corn), potatoes, rapeseed, sugar beets and others.
 Milk production is well developed.
 The Opole Silesia has for decades occupied the top spot in Poland for their indices of effectiveness of agricultural land use.

 Mountainous parts of southern Silesia feature many significant and attractive tourism destinations (e.g., Karpacz, Szczyrk, Wisła).
 Silesia is generally well forested.
 This is because greenness is generally highly desirable by the local population, particularly in the highly industrialized parts of Silesia.